Video Generation Models as World Models: Efficient Paradigms, Architectures and Algorithms: Applications

 \subsubsection{Generative Planning}

-Video world models can be used to learn and generate robot policies.
-One line of work jointly models future video frames and actions, leveraging shared representations between video generation and action prediction to improve policy learning and enhance the model's understanding of scene dynamics.
-GR-1~\cite{wu2023unleashing} is pretrained on large-scale video datasets through a video prediction task and subsequently fine-tuned on robot data to enable multi-task manipulation.
+Video world models can be extended to world action models (WAM) that support robot policy learning and action generation.
+One line of work jointly models future video frames and actions, leveraging shared representations between video generation and action prediction to improve policy learning and enhance scene dynamics understanding.
+DreamZero~\cite{ye2026dreamzero} builds a large-scale WAM based on a pretrained video diffusion backbone and jointly predicts future video frames and actions, showing strong zero-shot generalization, real-time closed-loop control, and cross-embodiment transfer.
 UVA~\cite{li2025unified} models video frames and actions in a shared latent space with two lightweight diffusion decoders, enabling action-only inference and flexible task switching via random masking.
-Fast-WAM~\cite{yuan2026fastwam} provides controlled evidence that the gains of video world models stem primarily from the video co-training objective shaping physical representations during training, rather than from explicit future imagination at test time.
-Based on JEPA~\cite{lecun2022path}, LeWorldModel~\cite{maes2026leworldmodel} proposes a stable end-to-end latent world model that avoids representation collapse using only a prediction loss and a SIGReg regularizer enforcing Gaussian-distributed embeddings, enabling efficient latent planning with only 15M parameters.
-The other line of work predicts actions from generated videos.
+Fast-WAM~\cite{yuan2026fastwam} provides evidence through controlled ablation studies that the gains of video world models stem primarily from the video co-training objective shaping physical representations during training, rather than from explicit future imagination at test time.
+Another line of work first generates future visual trajectories and then predicts actions according to the generated trajectories.
 VILP~\cite{xu2025vilp} learns action prediction from generated videos via imitation learning, while enabling real-time receding-horizon control.
 RoboEnvision~\cite{yang2025roboenvision} generates keyframes via instruction decomposition plus interpolation for long-horizon consistency, then regresses joint controls with a lightweight policy.
+Based on JEPA~\cite{lecun2022path}, LeWorldModel~\cite{maes2026leworldmodel} proposes a stable end-to-end latent world model that avoids representation collapse using only a prediction loss and a SIGReg regularizer enforcing Gaussian-distributed embeddings, enabling efficient latent planning with only 15M parameters.